kitman20022002/front-end/front-end/react/hooks.md

 - The React useCallback Hook returns a memoized callback function. memoization = caching a value so that it does not need to be recalculated.

 ### useMemo():
-- The React useMemo Hook returns a memoized value.
+- The React useMemo Hook returns a memoized value, if same inputs occur again